the-turing-way/the-turing-way/book/website/afterword/subprojects.md

 **Developers**

 - Malvika Sharan, Lydia France, Federico Nanni: : funded by AI for Science and Government in 2021-2022
-- Julien Colomb (in-kind from TU Berlin) and Jo Havemamm from Access to Perspective (funded by the Turing's Health Research Programme): 2023
+- Julien Colomb (in-kind from TU Berlin) and Jo Havemann from Access to Perspective (funded by the Turing's Health Research Programme): 2023

 **Maintainers**
 - [Julien Colomb](https://the-turing-way.netlify.app/afterword/contributors-record#julien-colomb)